GedalyaKrycer/01-html-css-code-refactor/README.md

 13. Updated the copyright in the footer to be for 2020.

 14. Reordered the CSS selectors for the 3 main **Services** section, placing them above the **Benefits** CSS selectors.
 This follows a similar order structure of the html file, allowing for a quicker read by a new developer.

+15. Anchor link on line 17 did not go anywhere.
+Fixed this by changing the `class=""` attribute on line 36 to an `id=""` attribute.

+16. Consolidated the `class=""` and `id=""` attributes on lines 43 and 50 to be `id=""` attributes only.
+Cleaning up the redundancy in html and css code.